gwalkey/MSVAScan/README.md

 Output:<br>
 *HTML file with a scan summary sorted by Severity<Br>
-*HTML file with a Scan summary sorted by Database<br>
+*HTML file with a scan summary sorted by Database<br>
 *Text file with TSQL Remediation Code for each scanned Database<br>